jckleiner/config/setup/macSetup.md

   4. TODO: give permissions to calendar

 #### Alfred
+  * Start Alfred and do the setup steps manually
+  * System Preferences > Keyboard > Shortcuts > Spotlight > Disable both
-  * Set cmd space, but its not in the preferences?
+  * Set cmd space as the key combination in alfred
-  * change theme
+  * Change theme to 'Alfred Modern'

 ### Firefox
   - Change theme to white: Preferences -> Extension and themes -> Light